precice/tutorials/partitioned-elastic-beam/README.md

 ## Post-processing

 To see an animated visualization of the results, you can run the script `./visualize.py`.
 It joins the `*.frd` output files of both participants to form a new file with the entire beam.
 Then, it calls `cgx`, since CalculiX results can only be visualized with this graphic tool.
-If you want to use e.g. Paraview, you may use converting tools.
+If you want to use e.g. ParaView, you may use converting tools.

 ![beam results](images/tutorials-partitioned-elastic-beam-results.png)